michaelkrzyzaniak/Singing-Speech-Synthesis/README.md

 void       singSetPlosiveCrunchiness    (Singer* self, float crunchiness   );
 float      singPlosiveCrunchiness       (Singer* self                      );
 ```
+This controls the amplitude of noise in plosives and fricatives.
+Default is 2.5.

 #####
 ```c
 void       singSetBreathiness           (Singer* self, float breathiness   );
 float      singBreathiness              (Singer* self                      );
 ```
+This controls the amplitude of noise in vowels.
+Default is 4.
+RRange is 0 to 100.

 #####
 ```c
 void       singSetNoiseSmoothing        (Singer* self, float coefficient   );
 float      singNoiseSmoothing           (Singer* self                      );
 ```
+When the singer transitions from one allophone to another, the amount of noisiness depends on 1) the intrinsic noisiness of the allophone recording, and 2) the settings of singSetBreathiness() or singSetPlosiveCrunchiness().
+To smooth out the transition, thee singer can interpolate between the noise levels.
+By default, coefficient is 0 meaning there is no interpolation and the transition is immediate.
+Larger coefficient meeans longer transition.
+Must be less than one.

 #####
 ```c
 void       singSetRelativeVowelVolume   (Singer* self, float coefficient   );
 ```
+Seet the amplitude of vowels relative to consonants.
+Should be 0 to 1 inclusive.
+Higher values make louder vowels.
+If coefficient is less than 0.5 this is accomplished by raising the amplitude of consonants, otherwise it raises the amplitude of vowels.
+Default is 0.5

 #####
 ```c